ibm-cloud-docs/cloud-object-storage/cos-notices-gslb.md

 | Sydney (au-syd) | August 15, 2023                      | August 29, 2024                 |
 {: caption="Table 1.
 Deployment dates" caption-side="top"}

+Note: This table will be updated as new regions are planned for deployment.

 ## IP address changes
 {: #cos-notices-gslb-ip}